BLENNZ Vacancies Ngā tūranga wātea i BLENNZ

 Are you passionate about inclusive education and making a meaningful difference in the lives of ākonga who are blind, deafblind or have low vision?

-BLENNZ Hamilton is looking for a dynamic, innovative and experienced teacher with current Teacher Registration and up-to-date knowledge of the NZ Curriculum and / or Te Whāriki to support the education of ākonga with vision impairments, aged from birth to 21 years.
+BLENNZ Auckland North is looking for a dynamic, innovative and experienced teacher with current Teacher Registration and up-to-date knowledge of the NZ Curriculum and / or Te Whāriki to support the education of ākonga with vision impairments, aged from birth to 21 years.

 About the Role